RobTheThief/battleships-ci-3/README.md

      coordinates.
      3. Upon being prompted for input an example is given.
   3. As a First Time Visitor, I want to be able keep track of score.
-     1. Every time a shot is fired 'Hit' or 'Miss' is printed.
+     1. Every time a shot is fired 'Hit' or 'Miss' is printed and the
+     boards are labeled with whos turn it is at the top.
+The updated
+     boards are then printed and the other player takes their turn.
      2. Each board has the number of hits taken displayed in each turn.
-     3. At the end of the game the results are recorded to the database.
+     3. At the end of the game the result is displayed and are recorded to the
+     database.
      4. The user can type 'scores' at any time to see the top 5 best winning streaks
      from past users.

 - #### Returning Visitor Goals

   1. As a Returning Visitor, see my previous scores and play again.
+     1. After setting the board size and ship number the user can log in using
+     their prviously set username and password and start a new game.
-     1. When the user logs in again their entire score history is printed.
+     2. When the user logs in their entire score history can be accessed through
+     commands.
-     2. The user can type 'scores' at any time to see the top 5 best winning streaks
+     3. The user can type 'scores' at any time to see the top 5 best winning streaks
      from past users.
-     3. The user can type 'myscores' at any time to see their score history.
+     4. The user can type 'myscores' at any time to see their score history.
-     4. At the end of the game the results are recorded to the database.
+     5. At the end of the game the results are recorded to the database.

 ### Known Bugs